edmundhighcock/hassio-repository/taiga/README.md

 3. Add the passwords for RabbitMQ and Postgres that you set earlier.
 4. Select "Show in Sidebar" if desired.
 5. Start Taiga
 6. **Important**.
-Now go to the Taiga web ui, and log in as `taiga_admin` with password "pleasechangeme".
+Now go to the Taiga web ui, where you will already be logged in as `taiga_admin` (with password "pleasechangeme").
 Immediately go to the Taiga settings (click the logo in the top right corner) and change the password to secure your installation.